77meow/portfolio/FinalProjectPart2.md

 - Can use other forms instead of bar charts<br>
 - The transition from the conclusion to my suggestion is a little bit awkward and feel like missing something<br>
 - Can have more data on customers' criteria when choosing cosmetics since it is the most importamt and direct indication of how companies should act<br>
+- The last graph (social media one) looks messy

+## Changes
+After collecting and summarizing the feedback from my friends, I decide not to change my wireframe a lot since the whole story has a clear logic and is understandable.
+The wireframse is a rough picture of the entire story.
+Instead, I would like to update some graphs in my data visualization part.
+I will use canva to make the graphs more engaged.
+I will make the following changes:
+- Change the comparison on foundation sales to be more descriptive
+- For the platform visualization, only use the top3 data (which are Youtube, Facebook and Cosmetic Blog)